apoorvjain1995/Data-Wrangling-using-SQL/README.md

 * Parsing long-formatted address into individual columns (Address, City, State)
 * Standardize “Sold as Vacant” field (from Y/N to Yes and No)
 * Remove Duplicates

+# Project Outcome
+* Data Standadization across the dataset
+* Removed inconsistency by populating the missing fields
+* Normalized the Address for better